dportik/phyluce-genomes-to-supercrunch/README.md

 ##### `--cleanseqs`

 > Optional argument to remove all N characters from the sequences.
-In whole genomes, these are typically placeholder bases, but they will generally interfere with sequence alignment.
+In whole genomes, these are typically placeholder bases, and if left in the sequences they will generally interfere with sequence alignment.

 #### Example Use: